dnanexus-archive/dx-cwl/README.md

 **Import and run CWL workflows on DNAnexus**

-**THIS IS AN ALPHA-PHASE PROJECT.
-PLEASE USE AT YOUR OWN RISK OR CONTACT DNAnexus IF YOU ARE INTERESTED**
+**THIS IS AN ALPHA-PHASE PROJECT.** Please use at your own risk or contact DNAnexus if you are interested.

 We have tested this implementation on a few practical workflows of varying complexity and are working towards more complete support of the specification.
 More tests, documentation, and improvements to the user experience to come shortly.